-What lengths did you go to to cool down before bed on those fateful days of unbearable heat last week?
+What lengths do you think you'll go to in order to cool down before bed tonight, after the HOTTEST DAY EVER today?
 Bed sheets in the freezer?
 Wet towel as a duvet?
 Ice bath before bed?
-Well, get ready to try it all again as the heat is set to return this weekend.
+Well, get ready to try it all as the UK is said to be facing one of the hottest days since records began today.
 While there are plenty of strange, short-term fixes to cooling down during the heat, one of the best things you can do to regulate your temperature is alter your diet.

 In fact, just this morning it was revealed that eggs are surprisingly great to eat for dinner during a heat wave, in order to help you sleep through those boiling, hallucinogenic dreams.
 Dietitian Sharon Natoli spoke to the Daily Mail Australia, saying ‘Something as simple as eating eggs at dinnertime can be a natural sedative as egg whites help the body prepare for bedtime by producing melatonin – which brings on that sleepy feeling.’